jordan4ibanez/blockmodel/README.md

 1. LINEAR interpolation ONLY.
 2. Animation runs at 60FPS ONLY.
 3. Animation keyframes MUST be 0.0166 seconds apart from eachother.
+Each keyframe is 1/60th of a second.
 4. Each keyframe MUST be included as part of the model.
 This is to avoid desync and implementation guessing.
 IF there is a 1 second gap between keyframes, model MUST be LINEAR interpolated between these frames on export.

 ## Texturing